 When it comes to vehicle finance, taking out finance for someone else is called accommodation finance and even if you can afford it, it is forbidden - despite not actually being illegal.

 Accommodation finance is where a person takes out finance on behalf of someone else.
-For example, this could include a parent taking out a lease agreement on behalf of their son or daughter.
+For example, this could include a parent taking out a new car finance deal on behalf of their son or daughter.
 Put simply, if the person applying for car finance is not the main driver of the vehicle, then this is accommodation finance.

 This applies even in cases where the person actually paying for the finance deal can afford the repayments.

 Even though it may seem that the finance companies are turning down an opportunity, in reality it is all to do with risk - just as we explained in our blog on The Importance of Credit Checks in Car Leasing.
 Looking at it from the finance companies' viewpoint, it all revolves around the credit score or credit history of the person who will be driving the car.
 Even though it may seem an easy option to ask someone else to take on the rentals and promising to pay them back, it is really not that simple.

 In most cases, the person who would be taking on the responsibility for the rentals is either a close relative (such as a parent, grandparent, aunt or uncle, or even brother or sister), a partner or a close friend - but if the relationship with them breaks down for any reason, then they are still responsible for the rentals and have (usually) no legal recourse at all to get the car back.